Kurt Johnson: Personal life

-Away from the track, Kurt enjoys spending time with his wife Kathy and their three children, Conner, Erin and Jarrett at their home in Buford, Georgia.
+Away from the track, Johnson enjoys spending time with his wife Kathy and their three children, Conner, Erin and Jarrett at their home in Buford, Georgia.
 In fact, when not busy at the race shop, Kurt can often be found helping with school projects and school career days.
 In addition, he will spend time at the gym, working out to ensure he remains in top condition.

-Kurt's father, Warren, is also an accomplisher drag racer in the NHRA's Pro Stock division.
+Johnson's father, Warren, is also an accomplished drag racer in the NHRA's Pro Stock division.
 In the 1993 NHRA season Kurt finished second to his father in the championship race, which was the first 1-2 father-son finish in NHRA history, as well as recording the first father-son final round pairing at the 1993 Atlanta event.

 Career highlights

 First Pro Stock driver in NHRA history to run a 6-second elapsed time (6.988 seconds, Englishtown, N.J. on May 20, 1994); first member of Holley 6-Second Pro Stock Club.